sunriseapps/imagesorcery-mcp/README.md

 ## License

-This project is licensed under the AGPL License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the AGPL License.
+This project is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.